Table of Contents

 Clearly demonstrating your career progression shows senior police officers that you can grow into new roles.

-For example, the CV sample above effectively outlines the individual’s advancement within their local constabulary, moving from Police and Community Support Officer (PCSO) to Police Constable and ultimately achieving the rank of Sergeant.
+For example, the CV sample above effectively outlines the individual’s advancement within their local constabulary, moving from Police and Community Support Officer (PCSO) to Police Constable.

 Each role is presented with increasing levels of responsibility, from community engagement and crime prevention as a PCSO to handling emergency incidents and leading investigations as a constable.